Puketapu, Hawke's Bay: Marae

 In October 2020, the Government committed $6,020,910 from the Provincial Growth Fund to upgrade a group of 18 marae, including the four Puketapu marae.
 The funding was expected to create 39 jobs.

 Education

 Puketapu School is a co-educational state primary school, with a roll of as of It opened in 1864.

+Economy

+Puketapu is primarily an agricultural settlement, though it is also home to the headquarters of SL Racing, manufacturers of race rowing equipment.